|DURATION: 9 days

 Rent of hiking poles: 15 €/person

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers according to the itinerary; accommodation and catering as described below; luggage transfers; detailed route descriptions in English; tourist maps of the Rhodopes and Rila; GPS tracks; 24/7 emergency hotline, and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers according to the itinerary; accommodation and catering as described below; luggage transfers; detailed route descriptions in English; tourist maps of the Rhodopes and Rila; GPS tracks; emergency support; all local taxes.

 Price does not include: cable car tickets; cave entry charges; extra food and drink; travel/medical insurance; personal expenses.